-local + state + national
+Community Local Organizations State organizations National organizations Peers (other cities) Academic partners Legal resources Funding opportunities Research + reports local + state + national truth telling + trust building center community

 What is the current landscape?
 Who is active in the space?
 What can we learn from them and/or together?
 What research exists at the local, state, & national level?
 What gaps in information / research exist?
 What resources are available to support research, engagement, etc.?
 What does community want from a local effort?

-What we've heard...
+Most of our time has been spent learning, listening, conducting research, securing resources, and building relationships with and between community members and groups.